openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 To make your application fully scalable, make sure to query the `ov::optimal_number_of_infer_requests` directly.

 ## Prefer Async API
 The API of the inference requests offers Sync and Async execution.
 The `ov::InferRequest::infer()` is inherently synchronous and simple to operate (as it serializes the execution flow in the current application thread).
 The Async "splits" the `infer()` into `ov::InferRequest::start_async()` and `ov::InferRequest::wait()` (or callbacks).
-For more information, refer to the [API examples](../OV_Runtime_UG/ov_infer_request.md).
+For more information on synchronous and asynchronous modes, refer to the [OpenVINO Inference Request documentation](../OV_Runtime_UG/ov_infer_request.md).

- Although the Synchronous API can be somewhat easier to start with, it is recommended to use the Asynchronous (callbacks-based) API in the production code.
-It is the most general and scalable way to implement the flow control for any possible number of requests (and thus both latency and throughput scenarios).
+Although the synchronous API can be easier to start with, it is recommended to use the asynchronous (callbacks-based) API in production code.
+It is the most general and scalable way to implement the flow control for any possible number of requests.
+The `THROUGHPUT` and `LATENCY` performance hints automatically configure the Asynchronous pipeline to use the optimal number of processing streams and inference requests.

+> **Important note:** Performance Hints only work when asynchronous execution mode is used.
+They do not affect the performance of a synchronous pipeline.

 ## Combining the Hints and Individual Low-Level Settings
 While sacrificing the portability to some extent, it is possible to combine the hints with individual device-specific settings.